-There was consensus that existing pathogen genomic databases contain errors, inaccuracies, and incomplete information.
-This limits the capabilities of field detection, regardless of the tools employed, and further, if machine learning or complex computational tools are to be applied to detect novel or engineered biothreats, they must be predicated on accurate baseline data.
-A set of environmental standards (for both the collection of physical specimens as well as data processing and analytical standards) should be applied to specified, manually well-annotated databases.
-Participants were unable to agree as to whether existing data should be compiled, given known inaccuracies, or if it would be better to 'start from scratch', however the following recommendations were made:
+There was consensus that existing U.S. government pathogen genomic databases contain errors and inaccuracies.
+This adversely limits the capabilities of field detection, regardless of the tools employed, and further, if machine learning or complex computational tools are to be applied to detect novel or engineered biothreats, they must be predicated on accurate baseline data.
+A set of environmental standards (for both the collection of physical specimens as well as data processing and analytical standards) should be applied to a single, manually well-annotated database.
+Participants were unclear as to whether existing data should be compiled, given known inaccuracies, or if it would be better to 'start from scratch', however the following recommendations were made:

-- Explore incentives for the creation of dynamic, annotated datasets; explore incentives for companies to share their quality sequencing data. - Focus on creating the best documented collections possible, whether the sample is physical or electronic. - Explore computer testing in the virtual "build" of organisms, thereby saving the information, and creating more robust statistical databases;
+- Explore incentives for the creation of dynamic, annotated datasets; include the exploration of incentives for companies to share their quality sequencing data.

+- Focus on creating the best documented collections possible, whether the sample is physical or electronic. - Explore computer testing in the virtual "build" of organisms, thereby saving the information, and creating more robust statistical databases;